Linguistics, Ph.D.

 Note: LING 806: The Graduate School’s official policy on independent study is to allow up to 9 hours towards the Ph.D.

-• successful completion of an intensive reading course in a language - approved by The Graduate School - while a graduate student at USC,
+• successful completion of an intensive reading course in a language (equivalent to e.g. SPAN 615) - approved by The Graduate School - while a graduate student at USC,

-• successful completion of a course at the intermediate level of language proficiency no more than six years prior to award of the degree,
+• successful completion of a course at the intermediate level of language proficiency (equivalent to e.g. SPAN 209) prior to award of the degree,

 • a passing grade on a language reading proficiency examination administered by the USC Department of Language, Literatures, and Cultures,

-• completing 6 hours of coursework in a non-Indo-European language with a grade of at least a B.
+• completing 6 hours of coursework at any level in a non-Indo-European language with a grade of at least a B,

-Nonnative speakers of English may select English as a foreign language, upon submission of the following Certification In English as a Foreign Language for Masters and Doctoral Programs.
+• being a native speaker of a language other than English (for the purposes of satisfying this requirement, upon submission of the following: Certification In English as a Foreign Language for Masters and Doctoral Programs.)

 The Department of Languages, Literatures, and Cultures has further information about Graduate Reading Proficiency Exams.